YipingNUS/YipingNUS.github.io/_pages/about.md

 I work as a senior research scientist at [Knorex](https://www.knorex.com/) (Singapore) since Sep 2015.
 My research focus is on the intersection between natural language processing and computational advertising.
 I'm currently pursuing my Ph.D at Chulalongkorn University.
 I received my B.COMP (1st Class Honours) from National University of Singapore (supervised by Associate Prof. [Min-Yen Kan](https://www.comp.nus.edu.sg/~kanmy/index.html))  and M.S from Chulalongkorn University.

+I'm no longer using any social media (e.g. LinkedIn, Facebook).
+If you want to reach out to me, please drop me an email.

 Research Interests
 ======